KumarAmit-Singh/crud-application-json-server/README.md

 first of all you are starting the crud-application with json-server and router application using the command for json-server (json-server db.json --port 8001).
-This command specify the databases of ther server.
+This command specify the databases of their application.